Article updated Aug 2023.

 How does AI writing detection work?

-An algorithm is used to determine the probability that a section of text was written by a GAIT.
+An algorithm is used to determine the probability that a section of text was written by a Gen AI tool.
 Turnitin have not disclosed exact details of how they provide this estimation, but further hints are available in a set of AI writing FAQs provided by Turnitin.

 Expand the box below to read about two possible methods to detecting AI writing based on research conducted by groups such as OpenAI and Stanford University.

 In cases where Gen AI tools produce text such as ChatGPT output original content, then there is no existing database against which Turnitin could compare incoming samples of student work.

 Two possible approaches to detecting unique text written by artificial intelligence are outlined below.
 These explanations have been simplified.